 Haven’t we been battered with the trope that old mob habits die hard in ANALYZE THIS and ANALYZE THAT?
 Same star, same territory, same facial expressions.

 This basic romp through well-worn goombah territory would have worked better had the leads been unknowns.
 As it is, DeNiro playing DeNiro while trying not to play DeNiro is distracting.
 This is Paul Vitti.
 This is Jake La Motta.
 This is Noodles.
 We know he is invincible, so where’s the tension?
 When he sets his mind to do something gangster, whether it be evading the feds or strong-arming the council for clean water, we know he’s going to pull it off because – GOODFELLAS, THE GODFATHER II, CASINO… need I go on?
 (Even the cheeky play on words in the title only works because DeNiro is the star.
 We get the joke immediately.
 If we saw unknowns on the poster, would the title have retained any double meaning at all?)

 Speaking of winks to the audience, this has got to be the biggest and cheapest: Fred and Stansfield attend a community theater screening of an American film.
-The French host joyously announces the presence of the resident American “writer” – Fred – who will kindly comment on the film after the screening.
-Unfortunately, the scheduled film, SOME CAME RUNNING, was not delivered, but the host assures the expectant crowd they would instead screen another American film… wait for it!…
+The French host joyously announces the presence of the resident American writer – Fred – who has consented to kindly comment on the film after the screening.
+Unfortunately, the scheduled film, Sinatra’s SOME CAME RUNNING (which retains a slight similarity to this very film – Besson’s nod to us as cinema-philes?), was not delivered, but the host assures the expectant crowd they would instead screen another American film… wait for it!…

 While Tommy Lee Jones rolls his eyes, the smirk on DeNiro’s face won’t quit; and I think he’s winking at executive producer Martin Scorsese over there.